hesomp/Performance-Tunings/README.md

-Performance-Tunings
+Performance Tunings
 ===================

-Various micro benchmarking and tuning of .net code
+Various micro benchmarking and tuning of .net solutions